snowdrop/snowdrop-cloud-devex/README.md

 "As a user, I would like to know according to the OpenShift platform, which version of the template/builder and which resources are processed when it will be installed/deployed"

-# Technical's idea
+# Technical ideas

-The following chapter describes how we have technically implemented such user's story :
+The following chapter describes how we have technically implemented such user stories:

 - pod of the application/component (created by odo) defined with a :
   - initContainer : supervisord [2] where different commands are registered from ENV vars.
 E.g. start/stop the java runtime, debug or compile (= maven), ...